DaniloPolani/grover/README.md

 It's free, open source and simple to use: why not?

 ## Ok, got it.
 How can I start?
 1. Download grover in your server.
-SSH in it and execute `wget TO-DO`.
+SSH in it and execute `wget https://raw.githubusercontent.com/DaniloPolani/grover/master/grover.py`.
 1. Install python3, if you don't have it (you should, man).
 1. Execute `sudo python3 grover.py` and answer to the questions.